Mermaid Man and Barnacle Boy: Voice

 Series creator Hillenburg described the guest appearances of Ernest Borgnine and Tim Conway as "so fantastic."
-He said "From the very beginning, the first real guest stars were [Ernest] Borgnine and [Tim] Conway[...]
+He said "From the very beginning, the first real guest stars were Borgnine and Conway [...]
 When you have a guest artist, you don't know how it's going to turn out.
 But Borgnine is the most animated guy on the planet."

 According to casting supervisor Jennie Monica Hammond, Hillenburg and Derek Drymon, the show's creative director, already knew that they wanted Borgnine and Conway to provide the voices when they were voice casting for Mermaid Man and Barnacle Boy.
-They were on top of the list of actors they wanted to cast, and Hillenburg and Drymon were known to like them from their roles in McHale's Navy.
+They were on top of the list of actors they wanted to cast, and Hillenburg and Drymon were fans of 1960s show McHale's Navy, in which Borgnine and Conway starred.
 Hillenburg and Drymon directly approached Borgnine and Conway, and the actors both accepted.

-Mermaid Man
+Voice of Mermaid Man

-On casting the voice for Mermaid Man, Borgnine's voice cracked when he was giving the "EVIL!" voice.
+On casting the voice for Mermaid Man, Borgnine's voice cracked when he was giving the "Evil!" voice.
 In an interview with the Archive of American Television, Borgnine said "By golly!
-We started something... and we kept it [the voice] in."
-Borgnine described the voice-over as it is like "stealing money" whereas "your voice becomes the actor... you make that character come alive through your voice."
+We started something ... and we kept it [the voice] in."
+Borgnine described the voice-over as it is like "stealing money" whereas "your voice becomes the actor ... you make that character come alive through your voice."

 On July 8, 2012, Borgnine died of kidney failure at the age of 95.
 Nickelodeon honored him with a two-hour SpongeBob SquarePants marathon featuring episodes focused upon his character.

-The young Mermaid Man was voiced by Tom Kenny in the first season episode "Mermaid Man and Barnacle Boy," and by Adam West in the seventh season episode "Back to the Past."
+The young Mermaid Man was voiced by Tom Kenny in the first season episode "Mermaid Man and Barnacle Boy" and The Patrick Star Show episode "Super Sitters", and by Adam West in the seventh season episode "Back to the Past".

 Joe Whyte voiced Mermaid Man for the video games SpongeBob SquarePants: Employee of the Month and SpongeBob SquarePants: Battle for Bikini Bottom.
 Joe Alaskey voiced Mermaid Man for the video games SpongeBob SquarePants: Lights, Camera, Pants! and SpongeBob SquarePants: Creature from the Krusty Krab.
-After Ernest Borgnine's death, he was replaced by Enn Reitel for the mobile app SpongeBob Moves in.
+After Borgnine's death, he was replaced by Daniel Hagen for the mobile app SpongeBob Moves in.

-The character has appeared on the series in the years since Borgnine's death, but has been limited to non-speaking roles.
-In the 2016 episode "Mermaid Pants", SpongeBob dresses up in a Mermaid Man costume to play with Patrick.
+The character has appeared on the series in the years since Borgnine's death, but with dialogue limited to no more than a single line or other characters such as SpongeBob or Larry the Lobster dressing in Mermaid Man costumes.

-Barnacle Boy
+Voice of Barnacle Boy

 Barnacle Boy was voiced by Conway, who co-starred with Borgnine in the sitcom McHale's Navy.
 In 2010, Burt Ward guest starred as the young Barnacle Boy in the episode "Back to the Past".
 As with Mermaid Man, Barnacle Boy's appearances were reduced to non-speaking roles or portrayal by other characters (generally Patrick Star) since Borgnine's death.